Motor InstalledThe Starting point..Rear Battery AccessCompletedVehicle LiftCharger MountedAll cleaned up & raedy to go...More....more....

 Conversion Cost$10,500.
 Vehicle originally purchased for $450 with a blown head gasket.

 Additional FeaturesThe adapter plate was cut from plate steel, with a ring of 6" pipe welded between two flanges to provide an area for the motor shaft and coupler.
-The coupler was machined locally with a setscrew/keyway configuration.
-Motor shaft was dimpled with a drill bit and blue thread locker applied to setscrews.
+The coupler was machined locally with a setscrew/keyway.
+Motor shaft was dimpled and blue thread locker applied to setscrews.

-There are six batteries located where the fuel tank used to be.
-If the carpet is pulled up, there is a plastic access cover that allows access to the batteries for connections and watering.
-If the batteries need replacement, the whole rack can be lowered with a jack after being unbolted, or the batteries can be individually removed.
+There are 6 batteries where the fuel tank used to be.
+Under the carpet is a plastic access cover that allows access to the batteries.
+If batteries need replacement, the whole rack can be lowered with a jack after being unbolted, or the batteries can be individually removed.

-The other four batteries are located under the hood, with three as high above the motor as they could physically go, and with the fourth located all the way at the front and as low as possible.
-ABS plastic was attached to the underside of the hood to prevent battery shorts if they were to come loose of their hold downs.
+There are 4 batteries under the hood, with 3 above the motor, and the 4th all the way at the front.
+ABS plastic was attached to the underside of the hood to prevent battery shorts if they were to come loose.

-My first task was replacing the power steering rack with a manual one.
+The power steering rack replaces with a manual one.

 code by jerry